-The Author (Mike Senior) goes into great detail about monitors and sound treatment.
+Mike Senior goes into great detail about monitors and sound treatment.
 This was boring at 1st, but I now understand why it’s important to understand.
 How can you expect to achieve a good mix if you can’t hear everything properly?

 Another thing I like about Mike is he doesn’t rattle off a huge list of monitors, he sticks with a select few (with good explanation) and shows you how to get the most from your home studio.

 Focusrite VRM Box – $99.95

 The best piece of gear I’ve purchased in years.
-A lot of us are running around with mobile setups.
+A lot of music creators are running around with mobile setups these days.
 The problem with the mobile setup is you can only take what fits in a backpack.
 There are some smaller monitors you can bring within another bag, but that’s a pain at times.

 Sony MDR 7506 – $95.00

 Everywhere I turn I see these headphones: Professional recording studios, field recorders, recordists, boom operators.
 The 7506’s are loved, they’re trusted.
 I like them because of their sound and ease of portability (they fold up).
 No fancy features, just a good pair of inexpensive headphones.

 Seagate External HD (2 TB USB 3) – $59.99

 Be smart, stay stocked up on these, backup your material as often possible.
 There’s a rule of thumb to go by and that is → if it’s not backed up on at least 3 devices, it doesn’t exist.

 Some things to keep in mind